BlankenbergLab/gmxtras/README.md

 # gmxtras

-assorment of python scripts to help with routine tasks when using GROMACS
+This is an assorment of python scripts to help with routine tasks when using GROMACS.